nodefluxio/vortex/docs/api/vortex.core.factory.md

-Functions to create runtime model, currently the usage of this created object must be used together
+Functions to create runtime model